jtmcgrath/saurussims/README.md

 `yarn start:photoset`

--   Renders a photoset layout.
+-   Renders a photoset layout, with gallery functionality available when you click on the images.

 #### Resources Page